loz-hurst/azure-prices/README.md

 3. Run the script:
   python3 azure-prices.py

-By default, the tool will display a selection of SKUs relevant to the developer's environment on STDOUT.
-Try running with `--help` to see the options to modify this behaviour.
+Try running with `--help` to see the options to filter and select which properties to output.

 ## Examples